oriontechai/orion-client-chat/README.md

 The project is using Google Cloud Storage as CDN.
 There is a bucket named orion-client-chat

+Always change the name of the .js file in the folder (orion-chat-widget-static.js)

 For uploading the js file use the next command
 ```
 gsutil -m rsync -r ./dist/assets gs://orion-client-chat/static